cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   The online help has HTML format.
-  The online help contains explanations about the handling and about all the cryptographic methods, a historic overview and the integration into further scientific and organisational topics plus how cryptography should be used.
+  The online help contains explanations about the handling and about all the cryptographic methods, a historic overview and the integration into further scientific and organizational topics plus how cryptography should be used.

 - CrypTool is used world-wide in schools, universities, agencies and